 Rhodes professorships at Cornell are awarded for a period of three years (with an option to renew for two additional years) to those at the pinnacle of their careers in scholarship, public life, government, international affairs, health, nutrition, agriculture, business and industry, the professions, the arts, communication, or any comparable field.
 Rhodes professors visit Ithaca for one week during each year that they serve.

-This lecture is cosponsored by the College of Architecture, Art, and Planning, the Department of German Studies, and the Institute of German Cultural Studies.
+Cosponsored by the College of Architecture, Art, and Planning, the Department of German Studies, and the Institute of German Cultural Studies

 Lewis Auditorium, Goldwin Smith Hall